stefanor/talks/slides.md

 * Also significant number of accommodation and food bursaries
 * Some income from fully self-paid attendees
     * Total France income was 440k USD
-    * South Korea had 230k USD
+    * South Korea was 230k USD

 ---

 # Raising sponsorship

+.fx: bg-img bg-dc17-roche

 * We have some regular international sponsors
 * Local sponsors require local connections
-* If you know an organization that could sponsor, get in touch with us
+* You can help here!

 ---

+## Sponsorship Packages

+.fx: bg-img bg-dc18-skymizer

 <table>
     <thead>